swiftlang/swift-evolution/proposals/0NNN-async-result-support.md

 ## Motivation

 The existing `Result.init(catching:)` initializer is a useful tool for transforming throwing code into a `Result` instance.
 However, there's no equivalent overload that can do this for asynchronous code.
-While this isn't particularly difficult to write, because the utility, it ends up being manually duplicated in many code bases.
+While this isn't particularly difficult to write, because of the utility, it ends up being manually duplicated in many code bases.

 Such an initializer would make the following possible: